 The worst part about going out for a drink when it’s cold out: having to wear a coat to a bar and then trying to figure out what to do with it?
 I know some of you don’t even bother wearing a coat, but I fear for hypothermia’s sake and must stay warm at all times!

 My solution to this issue: find yourself a standard waist coat.
 And by standard, I mean, solid color that matches everything – you take it off as soon as you walk in the doors, anyway.

 Find a medium-thickness waist coat, so it’s warm enough (I know you’re wearing dresses or tank tops beneath), yet not too heavy/ bulky to hold or take up more space than needed.
 Avoid purchasing light colored or dry clean only coats, in case something spills on it at the bar/club.
 Try to refrain from hooded waist coats, as the hood is not quite fashionable, and it makes the coat bulkier as well.
 To also add less bulk, instead of a scarf, try to find a waist coat that has a high collar to keep your neck warm.
 Helpful hint: Much of your body heat is retained by keeping your neck warm!
 Try these standard waist coats for going out.

-Start Peacocking today with your own Waist Coat priced from $60 to $415
+Start Peacocking today with your Waist Coat priced $30 to $415

 Coats galore to choose from!
 Now that you have some know-how options, go have fun shopping for you new winter outerwear!
 Also, read on to Part 2 for Trench Coats and Leather Jackets.